Chloesaleh1/Trading-Bot-Using-Sentiment-Analysis/README.md

 3. Install all dependencies ```pip install -r requirements.txt```
 4. Update the ```API_KEY``` and ```API_SECRET``` with values from your Alpaca account
 5. Run the bot ```python Trading_Bot.py```

+## Setup Paper Trading Account:

+If you do not already have a trading account (whether paper or not), here are the steps to get started with one:

+1. *Sign Up for an Alpaca Account*: Visit the Alpaca website and sign up for an account.
+During the sign-up process, you will be given the option to choose between a live trading account or a paper trading account.
+Select the paper trading option, which will allow you to trade with simulated money and test your strategies without financial risk.

+2. *Complete the Registration*: Fill in all the required details in the registration form, including your email address, password, and any necessary personal information.
+After submitting the form, you'll need to verify your email address by clicking on the verification link sent to your email.

+3. *Access the Paper Trading Dashboard*: Once your account is set up and you're logged in, navigate to the paper trading dashboard.

+4. *Obtain Your API Key and Secret*: Look for a section in the dashboard related to API keys, often found in the account settings or configuration menu.
+Generate a new API key and secret from this section.
+Be sure to save both the API key and the secret in a secure place, as the API secret will not be shown again.

+Your initial paper trading account is created with $100k balance as a default setting.
+You can reset the paper trading account at any time later with arbitrary amount as you configure.

+## Documentation:

+Alpaca Paper Trading Account: https://docs.alpaca.markets/docs/paper-trading